19231170/web-pecinta-alam/DEPLOYMENT.md

 - Test authentication and other features

 ### Troubleshooting

+#### Fix for "Default Next.js Landing Page" Issue
+If you see the default Next.js landing page instead of your application:

+1. **Check Environment Variables**:
+   - Make sure `NEXTAUTH_URL` is set correctly to your Vercel deployment URL
+   - Verify that `DATABASE_URL` is properly configured

+2. **Redeploy with Clean Cache**:
+   - Go to your Vercel project settings
+   - Navigate to the "Deployments" tab
+   - Select the most recent deployment
+   - Click "Redeploy" and check the option to "Clear build cache"

+3. **Check Build Logs**:
+   - Review the build logs for any errors
+   - Common issues include database connection failures or missing environment variables

+4. **Other Common Issues**:
    - If images or styles aren't loading, check for path issues
    - For database connection issues, verify your connection string
    - For auth issues, make sure NEXTAUTH_URL is set correctly

 ### Updating the Deployment
 After making changes to your code, simply push to your main branch, and Vercel will automatically redeploy your application.